If you are struggling to log in, we’ve compiled some tips which might help you.

 Things to consider

-Like all savings accounts, there's a few things to keep in mind if you're thinking about opening a junior ISA.
+Like all savings accounts, there are a few things to keep in mind if you're thinking about opening a junior ISA.

 Your money is locked in